-In one of my previous posts I showed how to dynamically generate a map from a set of coordinates in Ruby on Rails (like the map on top of this page).
-This is nice but still required me to manually update my location each time... not very useable.
-I have a Dopplr account where I enter all my future trips so it feels stupid to enter the same information again on my own website.
-We can do better than that!
+In one of my earlier posts I explained how to dynamically generate a map from a set of coordinates in Ruby on Rails (there used to be a dynamic map in a previous design of this site).
+This still requires me to manually update my location, not very useable.
+I have a Dopplr account where I enter all my future trips.
+I could simply get my location from them.

-Here is the idea: a script that checks my travel plans on Dopplr for to following day and creates a new map of that location if needed.
+A script that checks my travel plans on Dopplr for the following day and creates a new map of that location if needed.
 Also: a perfect excuse to have a look at the Rake build language which I had never used.

-The Dopplr API includes a Ruby client which makes our life easier, download the ‘Improved Ruby Client’ in your <yourapp>/lib folder so we can use it later on.
+The Dopplr API includes a Ruby client which makes our life easier, download the ‘Improved Ruby Client’ in your <yourapp>/lib folder so we can use it later.

 Tokens and sessions